mrnorman/YAKL/README.md

   * If the pool allocator is turned on, allocations are fast either way
   * The `operator(T *data)` function defaults to copying the result of the reduction to a host scalar value
   * The user can also use the `deviceReduce(T *data)` function to store the result into a device scalar location

-The YAKL API is similar to Kokkos.
-It is simplified in many ways to make adding multiple hardware backends easier.
-Yet, YAKL's increased simplicity allows it to do some things that some other frameworks cannot such as provide Fortran interoperability, lighter weight exposure of atomics, handling of host-to-device and device-to-host transfers, and easier interoperability with external libraries such as MPI and I/O libraries.

-YAKL currently has backends for CPUs, Nvidia GPUs, and AMD GPUs.

 ## Code Sample